Hildebrand Law, P.C. mobile logo

 First, Dorothy did not make this argument to the trial court at the time, so the court had no way to consider it.
 Second, the Court of Appeals ruled that when the ultimate relief sought in a case is equitable, neither party is entitled to a jury as a matter of right.
 In that case, all written interrogatories submitted to the jury are advisory only, regardless of whether subsidiary issues in the case can be said to be “legal” as opposed to “equitable.”

 If you need information about enforcing a prenuptial agreement in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.